Eviatar Banai

 Eviatar Banai (also spelled Evyatar or (incorrectly) Evitar; אביתר בנאי; born February 8, 1973) is an Israeli musician, singer and songwriter.

 Biography

 Early life

 Banai was born in 1973 in Beersheba.
-The extended Banai family is notable as an outstanding family of Israeli artists; Eviatar is the younger brother of the actress Orna Banai and the singer and songwriter Meir Banai, although their father, Yitzhak Banai, was a judge.
+The extended Banai family is notable as an outstanding family of Israeli artists; Eviatar is the younger brother of actress Orna Banai and singer and songwriter Meir Banai.
+The family chose a musical-artistic path although their father, Yitzhak Banai, was a judge.

 Banai studied cinema in high school.
 He also studied piano for eight years.
-While serving in the Israel Defense Forces he directed and wrote the screenplay and music for a comedy film called Six that was shown on Israel's Channel 1.
+While serving in the Israel Defense Forces, he directed and wrote the screenplay and music for a comedy film called Six that was shown on Israel's Channel 1.